Painting Green: Sustainable Practices in the Paint Industry

 Find a Drop-Off Location

-Do an online search for “paint donation” along with your city name.
-Many home improvement stores like Home Depot and Lowe’s offer paint recycling and donation programs.
-Habitat for Humanity ReStores and other nonprofit organizations also accept used paint donations.
-Check with locations near you to find out what types of paint they accept and any requirements they may have.
-Often, they will take any unused paint, primers, and stains that are less than 10 years old.
+Start by searching online for “paint donation” along with your city name.
+Many home improvement stores such as Home Depot and Lowe’s run paint recycling or donation programs.
+Nonprofits like Habitat for Humanity ReStores also welcome unused paint.
+Always check what types of paint they accept and any age limits—most will take paints, primers, and stains that are less than 10 years old.

 Prepare the Paint for Donation